Table of Contents

 The serous membrane forming the peritoneum is transparent and is made of mesothelium and connective tissue.

 The mesothelium forms the free surface of the peritoneum and is lubricated by serous fluid (peritoneal fluid), which allows intra-abdominal organs to move easily against each other as well as against the abdominal wall.

-The peritoneum supports and suspends organs within the abdominal cavity and transports arteries, veins, nerves and lymphatics.
+The peritoneum supports and suspends organs within the abdominal cavity and transports the arteries, veins, nerves, and lymphatics.

 The peritoneum is a closed sac in men while in women, the free ends of the fallopian tubes are open into the peritoneum.

 The peritoneum folds into five key components (see below): the greater omentum, the lesser omentum, the falciform ligament, the small bowel mesentery, and the mesocolon.
 The folds extend over the viscera and also line the abdominal cavity.

 Embryology of the Peritoneum